 I wrote in my last column (How to Be Prepared to Get Unstuck: Accessories Guide for Off-road, Part One) about some essential items needed to make getting unstuck an easier task.
 Being prepared and having a plan does make that effort simpler.
 This time I will spend some time discussing the electric winch.

 The aftermarket has exploded with all sorts of new winch styles and types.
-Modern winches made are lightweight, electric operated, and designed to make 4-wheeling a lot easier.
+Modern winches made are lightweight, electric operated, and designed to make off-roading a lot easier.
 There are still PTO and hydraulic winches available.
 However, I prefer using the electric operated winch because if the engine stalls in a lousy situation and won’t restart due to mechanical failure, the batteries will usually have enough power left to winch out of the unfortunate situation.

 Many people ask about aftermarket accessories and the primary few items to make their ride unstoppable.
 So, I would rather see a winch go on first.
 THE WINCH WILL ALWAYS GET YOU OUT, while some other things may get you stuck!
 If you don’t have a plan for how to get unstuck, then what good are all those fancy traction devices?